 Outside of the classroom, she enjoys going to the mountains as much as possible and spending time with friends and family

 Jef Brown is a science teacher at DCIS.
 Prior to coming to DCIS Jef taught nine years at Kunsmiller Middle School.
 Jef received his B.A. in Science from Otterbein College in Ohio, as well as, a B.S. in Nursing from Regis University.
-He enjoys travel both in the U.S. and in Europe.
-He has been to many European countries and hopes to begin exploring Asian countries soon.
-He hopes to inspire his students with his love of science and life long learning.
+He enjoys travel both in the U.S. and in Europe, and has led student trips to England, Ireland, and Wales; Italy and France; and Washington DC and Williamsburg, VA.
+In the spring of 2014, he will be leading a trip to Germany, Poland, the Czech Republic, and Hungary.
+He hopes to inspire his students with his love of travel, science, and life long learning.
 In his spare time Jef loves to cook, hike and spend time in the mountains no matter the season.

 Phone: (720) 423-9033